 Health, mood and energy levels get impacted by cold weather.
 Do you feel happier, and more energetic, when the sun is out?
 You are not alone.
-Find out how grey and cold weather impacts you, and which natural boosters work.
+Find out how grey and cold weather impact you, and which natural boosters work.
 The weather’s effect on your health is far-reaching.
 The link between climate change and human health is undisputed.
-A science that is becoming increasingly important is biometrology, which is devoted to the relationship between weather, climate and health.
-Medical practitioners recognise that depression and SAD – seasonal affective disorder – are weather driven conditions.
-These common-sense tips will counteract the impact of nature on your body, mind and spirit.
+A science that is becoming increasingly important is biometrology, which is devoted to the relationship between weather, climate, and health.
+Medical practitioners recognize that depression and SAD – seasonal affective disorder – are weather driven conditions.
+These common-sense tips will counteract the impact of nature on your body, mind, and spirit.

 Cold Weather Blues

 Cold weather affects us.
 The body reacts to changes in weather, as does the natural world around us.
 Biometrology is the science of how — and why — the weather impacts animals, plants and humans.

 From changing symptoms of existing diseases, contributing to new conditions and prompting temporary physiological changes inside your body, the weather’s effect on your health is far-reaching. www.weather.com

 If you feel happier on a sunny day, and less energetic when it is rainy — you are not alone.
 It is scientifically proven that blood pressure rises and that we are in fact human barometers that get impacted by atmospheric conditions.